ByteLeMani/ctf_proxy/README.md

-# ctf_proxy - A TCP proxy for intercepting and dropping malicious attacks
+# ctf_proxy - An Intrusion Prevention System for Attack-Defense CTFs

 **ctf_proxy** creates a proxy process for each configured service, with the possibility to block malicious attacks by means of custom Python filters.